 ACCESS Engagement offers engagement opportunities – community-based research, service learning, internships – focusing on health, education, public policy, social justice, and many other fields.
 We have special expertise and activities pertaining to UHM as an ʻĀina-based, Hawaiian place of learning.
 Our focus areas include sustainability, indigeneity, trans-disciplinarity, and teaching to important current issues.

 SERVICE LEARNING is a pedagogy that gives students direct experience with capacious issues they are studying in the curriculum and with ongoing efforts to analyze and solve them.
 Students have an opportunity to both apply what they learn in real-world settings and reflect in a classroom setting on their service experiences.
-To learn more about the opportunities we offer and get started with service learning this summer, please see Getting Started.
+Learn more about the opportunities we offer and get started with service learning.

 CIVIC ENGAGEMENT implies working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes (Thomas Ehrlich, 2000).